puppetlabs-toy-chest/libral/README.md

   * manage different things that are somewhat similar, like system packages and gems, or local users and LDAP users ?
 This would push this modelling decision into a layer above libral.
-- Wouldn't it be better to make providers responsible for `noop` mode rather than making it part of the framework ?
 - Would it be better to make providers responsible for event generation rather than doing that in the framework ?